-The new UK tiered system and now, a nation-wide lockdown, has brought with them a huge range of emotions - fear for ours and our loved ones health, anxiety, and sometimes even joy, at getting to spend some unexpected quality time with loved ones.
+The new UK tiered system and now, a nation-wide lockdown, has brought with them a huge range of emotions - fear for ours and our loved ones' health, anxiety, and sometimes even joy, at getting to spend some unexpected quality time together.

-But please tell me I'm not the only one experiencing the occasional feelings of anger as the announcement of new restrictions rolls in?
+But please tell me I'm not the only one experiencing the occasional feelings of anger as the announcement of new restrictions rolled in?
 Of course, we all get angry from time to time.
 It's completely normal.
-But with the new tiered lockdown system coming into full force and a potential second national lockdown on the horizon, there appears to be endless opportunities for frustration to arise.
+But with the new tiered lockdown system coming into full force and a potential second national lockdown on the horizon, there appear to be endless opportunities for frustration to arise.

-Be it the disappointed fury that appears when you see someone evidently breaking the lockdown rules, changing regional restrictions or the worried frustration for family or friends in cities experiencing higher tier lockdowns- anger is everywhere.
+Be it the disappointing fury that appears when you see someone evidently breaking the lockdown rules, changing regional restrictions, or the worried frustration for family or friends in cities experiencing higher tier lockdowns- anger is everywhere.